mahrukhS/Trend-Prediction-Using-Covid-19-Literature/README.md

+#

-#Understanding Trends and Temporal Evolution of Covid-19 Literature
+Understanding Trends and Temporal Evolution of Covid-19 Literature

 This study aims to help policy-makers by providing useful insights about the domain areas most impacted during the Covid-19 pandemic.
 Some of the most discussed domain during pandemic include Education, Mental health, Healthcare, children, technology, lockdown

-#methodology
+#
+methodology

+##
-##1.
-Binary Classification
+1. Binary Classification

 The Binary Classification is divided into following steps:
   ######1.
 Data Collection